kshyju/techiesweb.net/_posts/2017-01-04-building-a-native-ios-app.md

 After submitting the first version of the IOS app to the store, I kept refreshing my email every other hour checking for a response!
 When you are so eager( i was so eager to tell people our IOS app is out), thing happens very slowly!
 It took 7 days for me to get a response and it was not the one i was waiting for :( The appstore team rejected the app due to many reasons.

 1. There was no "flag post" feature
-2. Lack "Block user" feature
+2. Lack of "Block user" feature
 3. "Terms & Conditions" and "Privacy Policy" was missing.